Algiers Courthouse Wedding Alternatives: 5 Stunning NOLA Spots & 3 Steps to Eloping Legally (Current Guide)

 If you’re planning a New Orleans elopement, you’ve likely heard of the Algiers Courthouse.
 For years, it was the go-to hidden gem on the West Bank where couples could say “I do” in a historic, old-world setting.
 But as of current policy, the Algiers Courthouse is no longer an option for wedding ceremonies.

-The bottom line: The courthouse has closed its doors to ceremonies, and while there is no official public explanation, we need to move forward.
-As a New Orleans elopement photographer who calls to check the status monthly, I’m here to tell you that your vision for a simple, soulful wedding isn't over—it’s just evolving.
+The Reality: The courthouse has closed its doors to ceremonies, and while there is no official public explanation, your vision for a simple, soulful wedding isn't over—it’s just evolving.
+At Elope to NOLA, we’ve reclaimed the "courthouse feel" by pivoting to locations that offer more privacy, better light, and zero administrative stress.

-Ready to bypass the stress and book your perfect NOLA elopement?
+Ready to bypass the logistics and book your private NOLA elopement?

 The Simple Solution: How to Elope in New Orleans in 3 Easy Steps